KB (rapper)

-Kevin Elijah Burgess (born July 21, 1988), better known by his stage name KB, is an American Christian hip hop artist and music executive from St. Petersburg, Florida.
+Kevin Elijah Burgess (born July 21, 1988), better known by his stage name KB, is an American Christian rapper and music executive from St. Petersburg, Florida.
 He is the leader of the hip-hop group HGA (His Glory Alone).
 Burgess signed a solo artist contract with Reach Records in 2010.
 The label has released several projects, including the Who Is KB? mixtape in 2011, Weight & Glory, on July 17, 2012, 100 EP on March 4, 2014, Tomorrow We Live on April 21, 2015, and Today We Rebel on October 20, 2017.
 He was formerly a member of the label collective formerly 116 clique shortened to 116.

 He left Reach Records in 2020 and signed with Essential Sound, releasing his fourth studio album, His Glory Alone in 2020 as well as its sequel His Glory Alone II in 2023.

 Biography

 Early life

 Kevin Elijah Burgess was born in St. Petersburg, Florida, on July 21, 1988, into a military family.
 Shortly after his birth, his parents moved to Southern Illinois.
 When he was eight years old, his parents divorced, and he moved back with his mother to the south side of St. Petersburg, which, according to Burgess, is "probably one of the worst areas in the state."
-Although he excelled at a good school and was offered a path to college through a program at St. Petersburg Collegiate High School, he struggled with severe depression.
+Although he excelled at a good school and was offered a path to college through a program at St. Petersburg Collegiate High School.
+He struggled with severe depression.
 He experimented with various drugs in an attempt to find relief, which negatively affected his performance at school and led him into a downward spiral, even contemplating suicide.

 Formation of HGA

-After high school, Burgess enrolled in Bible college, where he befriended a group of Christian rappers.
+After high school, Burgess enrolled in Trinity College of Florida, where he befriended a group of Christian rappers.
 They formed a hip-hop group called HGA, short for His Glory Alone.
 HGA eventually caught the interest of Lecrae, Ben Washer, and DJ Official, and was featured alongside Tedashii on the track "Go" from DJ Official's album Intermission.
 Burgess was invited onto the Acquire the Fire tour by Lecrae and was asked to join the Reach Records team just a few months later.